oreopie/hydro-interpretive-dl/README.md

 - [Quick Start](#quick-start)

 ## Overview
-The code demonstrates the implementation of the interpretive LSTM proposed in paper "***Learning from machines: Uncovering flooding mechanisms through interpretive deep learning***" (submitted to a journal)
+The code demonstrates the implementation of the interpretive LSTM proposed in paper "***Gaining process understanding from black box: Uncovering flooding mechanisms through interpretive deep learning***" (submitted to a journal)

 Please refer to the file `License.txt` for the license governing this code.